tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/1b-jane-sanity_please.md

 - 1. Tar up old home directory left in ubuntu-16.04-home
 - 2. Move installed /home/tomh to /home/tomh-installed
 - 3. Unpack tar file into /home/tomh
 - 4. Yikes!
 All files and directories in the root /home/tomh directory now appear as icons on the screen!!
-See below for fix
+See below for fix.

 ## Root User's Home Directory